The Vatican City Flag Explained: Meaning, History & Symbo | RomeTrip

 ✈️ The Vatican flag is flown not just in its tiny state, but also at Catholic churches and institutions worldwide, symbolizing unity in faith.

-Q: What do the yellow and white on the Vatican flag mean?
+What do the yellow and white on the Vatican flag mean ?

-Q: Why does the Vatican flag have keys?
+Why does the Vatican flag have keys ?

 Vatican Museums and Sistine Chapel Tour